wookey-project/ewok-kernel/README.md

 the developer will have to refer to it and understand in which context a piece of code is executed before calling such a syscall.

 ## EwoK permission model

 EwoK permission model is static.
-Permissions are set at configuration time, before building the firmware, and can’t be updated during the device life cycle.
+Permissions are set at configuration time, before building the firmware, and can't be updated during the device life cycle.
 Each application permissions are stored in a .rodata part of the kernel, reducing the risk of any invalid modification.